ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/bundles/how-client-integrates-with-replication-bundle.java.markdown

 * *AllowReadsFromSecondaries* (default) - allow to read from secondary server(s), but immediately fail writes to the secondary server(s)
 * *AllowReadsFromSecondariesAndWritesToSecondaries* - allow reads from and writes to secondary server(s)
 * *ReadFromAllServers* - spread read requests across all servers, instead of doing all the work against master.
-Write requests will always to to master
+Write requests will always go to master

 They determine the strategy of the failovers if the primary server is down and the environment is configured to replicate between sibling instances.